Lauren Gold: Personal life

 Lauren Anouschka R Gold was born on 9 January 1981 in Enfield, Middlesex, England.
 She is the second child of Warren Gold, the founder of Lord John of Carnaby Street, and Valerie (née Levey), a top fashion model in the late 1960s.
 She spent her early childhood in London, England with her older brother, James, and younger sister, Francesca.
-However, the family eventually moved to Hertfordshire, England.
+Gold also has three older half-siblings from her father's first marriage.
+Eventually, the family moved to Hertfordshire, England.

 Growing up, Gold was in awe of her mother, a top model in the 1960s, whose pictures adorned their house.
 As early as age two, she was "obsessed with dressing up" and posing in front of the camera.
 At age 13, Gold's mother submitted her along with her siblings' pictures to modelling agencies.
 However, Gold was the only one who wanted to pursue modelling as a career.
 When she was a teenager, she attended an all-girls school, which was very strict about her grades and attendance.
 She was given time off school to pursue her modelling, with the proviso that she keep her grades up.
-Much of her initial modelling work was during her school holidays.
+Much of her initial modeling work was during her school holidays.

 Throughout Gold's modelling career, her social life has been chronicled by the tabloids despite her keeping a relatively low profile.
 In her early career, she allegedly dated Westlife singer Mark Feehily in 1999.
 The pair kept a low profile due to his boy band status, with the exception of attending the Coyote Ugly premiere together.
 Several years after the breakup, Feehily came out of the closet.
 In 2000, the model was linked to her "Rock DJ" co-star Robbie Williams.
 Although there was much speculation of a romance with Williams, Gold has never admitted to a fling with him, but said at the time that she loved his body.